julzaza/wildwitchherbs/_posts/2026-08-07-preparing-the-womb-european-tradition.md

 ---

-# Preparing the Womb in European Folk Tradition

 Across old European villages, fertility was rarely seen as something that happened suddenly.

 The arrival of a child was not only a physical event, but a transition involving the woman, the household, the ancestors, the land, and the unseen forces believed to shape life itself.